The Ultimate KPI Guide

 - Think hard about what you want from your business and from life.

-- Create your ‘First-Draft Objectives’ and identify your ‘Key Results’.
+- Formulate your ‘First Draft Objectives’ and identify your ‘Key Results’.

-- State what result achieving each of the objectives will deliver and record as an ‘Objective Key Result’ - OKR.
+- State what result achieving each of the objectives will deliver and record as an ‘Objective Key Result’ - OKR (Feeling hazy on the concept of OKR?
+Check out our intro to the OKR approach below).

 - Double-check that your objectives and high-level targets are ready-to-go using the ‘Pre-flight objectives checklist’.

 Many businesses share common characteristics.
-We call these 'traits' and combined they can rapidly build up a full description of the families of KPIs we need for our business.
-Here is a sample of some of these 'traits'...
+At Made to Measure KPIs, we call these common characteristics 'traits' and when combined, they can rapidly build up a full description of the families of indicators we need for our business.
+Here is a sample of some of these traits...

 - Staff and payroll